feedback in communication

 • Ensure feedback is given in a private, comfortable setting.

-• Provide feedback promptly to address the issue or acknowledge achievements in a timely manner.
+• Provide feedback promptly to address the issue or acknowledge achievements promptly.

 3. Set Clear Objectives